fchastanet/bash-tools/README.md

     to connect to web container with user root cli web root

-these mappings are provided by default using /home/vagrant/projects/bash-tools/conf/cliProfile/default.sh you can override these mappings by providing your own profile in /home/vagrant/.bash-tools/cliProfile/default.sh
+you can override these mappings by providing your own profile in

 This script will be executed with the variables userArg containerArg commandArg set as specified in command line and should provide value for the following variables finalUserArg finalContainerArg finalCommandArg

+List of available profiles (from /home/vagrant/projects/bash-tools/conf/cliProfiles and overridable in /home/vagrant/.bash-tools/cliProfiles):
+       - default
+       - mysql
+       - mysql.remote
+       - node
+       - redis
+       - web
 ```

 easy connection to docker container